ngrx/platform/docs/store/selectors.md

 ).subscribe(/* .. */);
 ```

-The above can be further re-written to use the `select()` utility function from ngrx:
+The above can be further re-written to use the `select()` utility function from NgRx:

 ```ts
 import { select } from '@ngrx/store';